janeelpatel/GNR652_Project/README.md

 Note that for both cases, the top image is fed into the completion network, while the bottom image is the reconstructed (/inpainted) image for the given input.

 Training for a very few number of epochs explains the blurry texture obtained in the impainted portion (/mask).
-This could be because the model has still not quite converged to its global optimum but oscillates around a sub-optimal point
+This could be because the model has still not quite converged to its global optimum but oscillates around a sub-optimal point.
+The model still does a decent job when it comes to reconstructing eyes in the masked region.